Gender reveal party: Spread and mediatization

 This trend was popularized on social media platforms such as YouTube, Instagram, and Pinterest, although it originated before the latter two.
 This mediatization has significantly boosted the likelihood of expectant parents to have or take part in gender reveal parties.
 Internet remix culture lends the practice great receptivity toward individual creativity, a factor in their growing popularity.
-Demographic research shows the most gender reveal parties are done by expecting parents that are middle-class, heterosexual White Americans who are married or partnered.
+Demographic research published in 2015 shows the most gender reveal parties are done by expecting parents that are middle-class, heterosexual White Americans who are married or partnered.

 The trend has also reached South Korea.
 In 2022, Na Ju-ye of the Hankook Ilbo reported that the trend was growing amongst young parents.
 Na noted that the parties differed in several ways from those in the West.
 Some parties, instead of focusing on the parents, are focused on the grandparents.
 In addition, due to the low birth rate in South Korea, both the parties are perceived somewhat positively and the historical practice of preferring male children has become significantly reduced.
 Finally, while there is technically a law that forbids doctors from informing parents of a baby's gender before 32 weeks of pregnancy, parents still manage to receive guesses from doctors.